 If your absence is excused and the exam is postponed for only a few days, your instructor may be able to turn in your final grade at the appropriate time.
 However, if you are unable to take the exam during the week of final exams or if your instructor is not able to turn in a grade when grades are due, then your instructor will issue an X instead of a final grade.
 The X indicates that you were absent from the final exam.
 Your dean's office will notify the Office of the University Registrar that you have an excused absence and the X will remain on your record.
-You generally have until the end of the 5th week of the subsequent fall or spring semester to complete the final exam, although an earlier deadline may apply if you do not meet semester continuation requirements or if your instructor requires an earlier deadline.
+You generally have until the end of the 5th week of the subsequent fall or spring semester of enrollment to complete the final exam, although an earlier deadline may apply if you do not meet semester continuation requirements or if your instructor requires an earlier deadline.
 Once a final grade is issued, your transcript will list the final grade as well as the notation "Converted from an X".

 If you do not contact your academic dean after missing a final exam, or if your dean does not excuse your absence from the final exam, then the X is unexcused.
 The Office of the University Registrar will convert any unexcused X grades to Fs at the end of final examinations.